The blog of Dr Glenn Andrew Peoples on Theology, Philosophy, and Social Issues

-Dr Peoples and his wife and family currently reside in Wellington, New Zealand.
+Dr Peoples and his family currently reside in Wellington, New Zealand.

 PhD, Philosophy, University of Otago, Dunedin, New Zealand, graduated 2008